terrabakky/documentation-api/Settings.md

 &nbsp;&nbsp;&nbsp;Some guidelines about using this endpoint:
 1. Settings are created as long as your inputs are valid.
 The onus is on you to ensure you don't create settings that are duplicate or too similar in nature.
 2. Each communication setting can be **account-level** OR **organisation-level**
-    1. If creating account-level setting, you must have valid `relationship.organisation` and `relationship.account` objects.
+    1. If creating account-level setting, you must have a valid `relationship.account` object.
     2. If creating organisation-level settings you must set `relationship.account.data: null`
     3. Only ADMIN users can create organisation-level settings.
     4. With organisation-level user-based (email & sms) settings, the onus is on you to ensure these users have at least read-only access to all accounts.